inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ### Hoover

-The Hoover code is written to allow incremental loading from any of the static databases within the hospital system, running different queries against different databases as required.
+The Hoover code is written to allow incremental loading from any of the reporting databases within the hospital system, running different queries against different databases as required.
 This enables us to capture data that pre-dates the live message stream for a particular data item.
 Since the instance and type of database being queried by the Hoover may vary, the service has been designed to abstract the processing of data, only requiring classes that